bocoup/learn-ssh/exercises/asymmetric-cryptography/overview.md

 4. Bob uses his private key to decrypt the ciphertext, revealing the message.
 ```

-A more visual metaphor for this transaction is thinking of the public key like an
+A more visual metaphor for this transaction is thinking of the public key like
-unbreakable padlock that you give out to anyone you want to be able to securely
+an unbreakable padlock.
+You give this padlock to anyone who you want to securely
-communicate with you.
-Folks are able to lock a box containing a message with this
+communicate with.
+The sender can then lock a box containing a message using this
-padlock and only the person who holds the key to the lock is able to open the box
+padlock.
+Only the person with the key can open the box and read the message.

-and read the message inside.
-While this is a great way to prevent third parties
-from learning what is in the locked metaphorical box, there's no way to really know
+This is a great way to prevent third parties from learning what is in a locked
-who authored the message and locked the box, since the assumption is that you'd give
-out the same padlock to anyone who wanted to securely communicate with you.
+metaphorical box.
+There is a problem here, though.
+We have no way of knowing who
+authored the message!
+Your padlock is publicly available and anyone can use it.

-In order for Bob to securely identify the message's author Alice would have to provide
+In order for Bob to securely identify Alice as the sender, she would have to
-what is known as a cryptographic signature along with her encrypted message.
-It's
+provide what is known as as a cryptographic signature.
+These signatures are
-important to note that a cryptographic signature is not something that is decrypted,
-instead it is validated (pass/fail).
+never decrypted, they are only validated.
+You cannot look at a signature and
+know who "wrote" it, you can only ask the signature, "did this specific person
+send you?".
+If someone you don't know sends you a signature, you'll never be
+able to validate it.

 Here's how that same scenario would unfold using cryptographic signatures.